-The dried sediment samples were analysed for oxalate-extractable P, Fe, Al and Mn (P{ox} , Fe{ox}, Al{ox}, Mn{ox}; Schwertmann, 1964).
-The preparation of extraction solution and dilutions were made with ultrapure water (Milli-Q®), and all glassware was acid-soaked overnight in a 1% HCl acid bath to prevent P contamination.
-That acid oxalate extractant, a mixture of ammonium oxalate (0.2 M) and oxalic acid (0.2 M) at pH = 3, targets poorly crystalline oxyhydroxides of Fe, Al and Mn and the associated P (Schwertmann, 1964).
+The dried sediment samples were analysed for oxalateextractable P, Fe, Al, and Mn (Pox, Feox, Alox, Mnox; Schwertmann, 1964).
+The preparation of extraction solution and dilutions were made with ultrapure water (Milli-Q®), and all glassware was acid-soaked overnight in a 1 % HCl acid bath to prevent P contamination.
+That acid oxalate extractant, a mixture of ammonium oxalate (0.2 M) and oxalic acid (0.2 M) at pH = 3, targets poorly crystalline oxyhydroxides of Fe, Al, and Mn and the associated P (Schwertmann, 1964).
 Those poorly crystalline oxyhydroxides are the most reactive due to their large specific surface area (Hiemstra et al., 2010).
-The extraction was done with 1 g of dry sediment in 50 ml extraction solution over two hours in an end-over-end shaker at 20°C (26 rpm).
-The suspension was filtered through a 0.45 μ m membrane filter (CHROMAFIL ® Xtra PET - 45/25).
+The extraction was done with 1 g of dry sediment in 50 mL extraction solution over 2 h in an end-overend shaker at 20 °C (26 rpm).
+The suspension was filtered through a 0.45 μm membrane filter (CHROMAFIL® Xtra PET - 45/25).
 Analytical blanks, internal reference samples, and duplicate samples were included in every batch to ensure the analysis's quality, purity, and reproducibility.
 The extracts were diluted 20 times and measured by inductively coupled plasma optical emission spectrometry (ICP-OES).
-The degree of P-saturation (DPS; %) was calculated as in Eq.
+The degree of P saturation (DPS; %) was calculated as in Eq.
 (1).
-The DPS represents the extractable (Pox) ratio to the P sorption capacity of the sediment.
-This P sorption capacity is estimated as half of the sum of oxalate Fe{ox} and Al{ox}, because not all the Fe and Al in the soil is available for P sorption with Fe{ox}, Al{ox} and P{ox} in molar units.
+The DPS represents the extractable $(P{ox})$ ratio to the P sorption capacity of the sediment.
+This P sorption capacity is estimated as half of the sum of oxalate Feox and Alox, because not all the Fe and Al in the soil are available for P sorption with Feox, Alox, and Pox in molar units.

-195

-$$DPS = \frac{P{ox}}{0.5(Fe{ox} + Al{ox})} 100\%,$$
+$$DPS = \frac{P{ox}}{0.5(Fe{ox} + Al{ox})} 100\%$$ (1)

-(1)

-The DPS is expressed in percentage and can be interpreted as the ratio of sorption sites on the sediment occupied by P. Previous research used the DPS to identify agricultural areas sensitive to phosphate leaching and showed a good correlation with pore water P concentrations (Breeuwsma et al., 1995; Lookman et al., 1995; Schoumans and Chardon, 2015; Schoumans and Groenendijk, 2000; van der Zee, 1988).
+The DPS is expressed as a percentage and can be interpreted as the ratio of sorption sites on the sediment occupied by P. Previous research used the DPS to identify agricultural areas sensitive to phosphate leaching and showed a good correlation with pore water P concentrations (Breeuwsma et al., 1995; Lookman et al., 1995; Schoumans and Chardon, 2015; Schoumans and Groenendijk, 2000; van der Zee, 1988).
 The DPS relation for porewater-soil systems was developed and verified by van der Zee et al. (1990).
 Lexmond et al. (1982) illustrated that the maximal sorbed P was about half the pool available after a long-term precipitation experiment.
 Therefore, the factor 0.5 is an empirical value representing the soil's sorption capacity.
-The parameter α primarily affects the maximum sorption capacity.
-So they set α at 0.5 ± 0.1 .
+The parameter $\alpha$ primarily affects the maximum sorption capacity.
+So they set $\alpha$ at $0.5 \pm 0.1$ .
 However, even among soils, this parameter varied between 0.3 and 0.6 (Lexmond et al., 1982).
-For this research, low background concentrations are to most important, so maximal sorption occurring at high PO4 concentrations is less relevant.
+For this research, low background concentrations are most important, so maximal sorption occurring at high PO4 concentrations is less relevant.